T20X/notes/floating_point.md

 # std::round & std::rint

 std::round only suppports rounding halfway from zero std::rint on the other hand uses custom rounding mode set by fesetround!
-Note that by default it is FE_TONEAREST (with half EVEN).
+Note that by default it is FE_TONEAREST (**with tie rounded to EVEN**).

 round()'s rounding is different from the IEEE754 default round to nearest mode with even as a tie-break.
 Nearest-even avoids statistical bias in the average magnitude of numbers, but does bias towards even numbers